 The majority of local SPCAs and humane societies around the world are not affiliated with national organizations, as most people may presume.
 Therefore, SPCA International seeks to develop and utilize a worldwide network that both supports independent animal groups and promotes the safety of animals.
 SPCA International strives to assist the growth and impact of independent shelters through alliance building, information networking, national and international programs.

-SPCA International founded our second major initiative, Operation Baghdad Pups: Worldwide, at the request of many U.S. military personnel serving in Iraq and Afghanistan.
+SPCA International founded our second major initiative, Patriot Pets (formerly known as Operation Baghdad Pups: Worldwide), at the request of many U.S. military personnel serving in Iraq and Afghanistan.
 This program provides veterinary care, clearance and transport for animals that U.S. service members befriend during deployment.
-Operation Baghdad Pups: Worldwide is an expensive and logistically challenging program, but it does more than save the lives of these animals; it also brings comfort and peace of mind to our U.S. soldiers serving overseas and helps them cope when they return home.
+Patriot Pets is an expensive and logistically challenging program, but it does more than save the lives of these animals; it also brings comfort and peace of mind to our U.S. soldiers serving overseas and helps them cope when they return home.
 To date, SPCA International has helped hundreds of soldiers transport their animals out of the Middle East, Africa, Southeast Asia and more.

 SPCA International also runs a variety of Education initiatives.
 Together with our partners, SPCA International provides humane education to thousands of people through printed material, online resources, school programs and in-person clinics.
 Through our website and email support, SPCA International staff and volunteers provide a global information and referral resource that assists animal guardians and advocates.

 As we forge ahead, SPCA International continues to expand the scope of programs, launch new initiatives, increase the size and volume of shelter grants awarded and expand education programs.
 This small international organization is making a big difference in the lives of animals throughout the world.

 Won’t you Join Our Cause today?